 To register as a contractor with the Medina County Sanitary Engineering Department, you file a $25,000 surety bond with your registration.
-Ours is $750 flat — 3% of the bond amount — with no credit check.
+Our carrier's rate book sets this bond at $125 flat — and the application collects no credit information.

 County registration bonds are the simplest thing in surety.
 Here is the entire process: